tharun60/docker-nginx-networktools/README.md

 A Docker image with Nginx and common TCP/IP networking tools.
+Included support for brew.